-- 1. the completeness of the elements required by the EPBD.
-The level of detail provided varies from one long-term renovation strategy to another.
-Complementary to this staff working document, JRC will publish an in-depth compliance report.6 - 2. the ambition level of renovation targets and goals in terms of objectives and budget allocation.
-In particular: - Member States have committed to different types of indicative milestones for 2030, 2040 and 2050. - Most strategies provide a comprehensive set of different policy measures for regulatory requirements, fiscal and economic incentives and information campaigns. - In most cases, measures are matched with budgetary resources but a comprehensive budget allocation is not always clearly displayed.
-Investments needs are estimated in many strategies but this is not always directly linked to budget allocation (at least until 2030). - Most renovation measures have a high ambition energy saving target (medium or nearly zero-energy building level) but the renovation rates vary. - Safety issues related to fire and seismic activities is becoming more systematic in the submitted strategies, with almost half of the Member States trying to combine energy renovations with measures that can increase fire and seismic safety. - Most strategies provide detailed information for the building stock especially for the residential sector, including additional data for the energy consumption per energy use and fuel type, energy performance based on Energy Performance Certificates (EPCs), construction period, type of ownership, etc. - Energy poverty is also addressed in almost all strategies with specific measures targeting vulnerable consumers and worst-performing buildings. - Wider benefits are presented in most of the strategies, with some estimations for CO2 emissions, creation of new jobs or GDP growth, but precise details are lacking in most cases for benefits and co-benefits (e.g. health and well-being, in particular air quality or protection of harmful substances such as radon and asbestos, social innovation or social inclusion).
+- 1. The completeness of the elements required by the EPBD.
+The level of detail provided varies from one strategy to another.
+Complementary to this staff working document, the Joint Research Centre (JRC) will publish an in-depth compliance report6. - 2.
+The ambition level of renovation targets and goals in terms of objectives and budget allocation.
+In particular: - Member States have committed to different types of indicative milestones for 2030, 2040 and 2050. - Most strategies provide a comprehensive set of different policy measures for regulatory requirements, fiscal and economic incentives and information campaigns. - In most cases, measures are matched with budgetary resources, but a comprehensive budget allocation is not always clearly displayed.
+Investments needs are estimated in many strategies, but this is not always directly linked to budget allocation (at least until 2030). - Most renovation measures have high ambition in terms of the energy-saving target (medium or nearly zero-energy building level), but the renovation rates vary. - Safety issues related to fire and seismic activities are becoming more systematic in the submitted strategies, with almost half of the Member States trying to combine energy renovations with measures that can increase fire and seismic safety. - Most strategies provide detailed information for the building stock, especially for the residential sector, including additional data on energy consumption per energy use and fuel type, energy performance based on energy performance certificates (EPCs), construction period, type of ownership, etc. - Energy poverty is also addressed in almost all strategies, with specific measures targeting vulnerable consumers and the worst-performing buildings. - Wider benefits are presented in most of the strategies, with some estimations for the creation of new jobs and GDP growth, but precise details are lacking in most cases for benefits and co-benefits (e.g. health and wellbeing, in particular air quality or protection of harmful substances such as radon and asbestos, social innovation or social inclusion).